 The first game provides the following tropes:

 - Absurdly Spacious Sewer: At the beginning of the sixth and last level.

-- American Kirby is Hardcore: The Japanese art uses the game's Kawaisa factor with super-deformed characters.
-The US cover (pictured above) puts Harry in an American construction worker outfit with a skewed jaw.
+- American Kirby Is Hardcore: The Japanese art uses the game's Kawaisa factor with super-deformed characters.
+The European cover (pictured above) puts Harry in an American construction worker outfit with a skewed jaw.

 - Attack of the 50-Foot Whatever: The boss of the fifth level is a huge mole that the Rusty Nailers brainwashed into attacking people by putting some sort of helmet on its head.